chenkaigithub/kifu/README.markdown

 "kifu" is the Japanese go term for game record. http://senseis.xmp.net/?GameRecord

+The program detected the intersections and superimposed all the blue dots.

 This software is licenced under the GNU General Public License (GPL)

 OpenCV is awesome!!